BMSVieira/osticket-api/README.md

  The purpose of this API is to help the community and leverage the use of OSTicket.
 </p>

+## How to Use
+To use OSTicket Unofficial API you have to place the `ost_wbs` directory in the root of OSTicket server.<br>
+Then, go to `ost_wbs > config.php` and change the DB credentials.

+Use the following URL: `{YOUR-DOMAIN}/ost_wbs/?`

+<b>NOTE</b>: If you dont know the credentials, go to `/include/ost-config.php`.
+That is the main config file for OSTicket system.

+## Authentication
+In all requests, the API key that was created in the OSTicket system must be sent to authenticate the user.<br>
+Using the following format:

+`{YOUR-DOMAIN}/ost_wbs/?apikey=XXXXXX...`

 ## TICKETS

 You can fetch tickets from the database using the following URL:

 ```javascript